hyuns9808/pac_extract/README.md

 **IaC_Extract** requires the following conditions:

-- A computer with at least 100MB of free memory
+- A computer with at least 100MB of free storage space
 - The following Python packages:
     - requests
     - xlsxwriter